 Community Services & Amenities

-All Residential Living Dining Rooms and the Blue Note Bistro are temporarily closed for in-person dining; takeout and delivery options continue.
+All Residential Living Dining Rooms and the Blue Note Bistro are open at 50% capacity; takeout and delivery options continue.

 The Wellness Center and Pool are open by reservation and the Fitness Center is being used to hold small circuit-style classes.
+In-person fitness classes are being held for up to 25 people, Mondays through Fridays, in Rosborough Community Rooms, Parker Hall, Hefner Auditorium and the gym (check wellness calendar and campus newsletter for details).
 The campus grounds and the exercise stations around the pond are open.
-Many fitness classes, programs, clubs, and events available via our AVTV television station.
-In addition, fitness classes are being held for up to 10 people on Mondays and Wednesdays in the Community Rooms.
-For scheduling and information call Belinda Degboe at 301-987-6444, firstname.lastname@example.org.
+Many fitness classes, programs, clubs, and events are also available via our AVTV television station.
+For questions about scheduling and information, call Belinda Degboe at 301-987-6444, firstname.lastname@example.org.

 Asbury Television Studio (AVTV) and Programs